mayurgavhane/CompanyHistoryApp/README.md

 ### Features

-- Displays random historical facts about Capgemini
+- Displays random historical facts about Company
 - Click the refresh button or reload the page to see a new fact
 - Responsive design that works on all screen sizes